 Cultural fit

-A bad cultural fit can lead to decreased employee engagement, lowered productivity, and even a toxic work environment.
+A poor cultural fit can lead to disengagement, decreased productivity, and even a toxic work environment.
+Employees who don’t align with company values are less likely to stay long-term, increasing turnover rates.

 How to overcome

-Make cultural fit a crucial part of your interviewing process, not just a box to tick.
+Make cultural fit a key consideration in hiring decisions, rather than an afterthought.
 Involve different team members in the hiring process to get multiple perspectives.

 Top tip